We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price: $

 This padded finger splint can be used on any of your fingers and offers gentle compression as well as stability.
 It’s meant to treat pain from trigger finger, osteoarthritis, and other tendon-related conditions.
 You can adjust the Velcro straps to make the splint more comfortable, which is a big plus when you’re trying to sleep with a splint on.
+It also comes with a short handbook with tips for using the product.

 This splint comes in two sizes, but many reviewers say that it runs larger.
 Since you need the splint to fit snugly, take a close look at product reviews before you purchase to make sure that it will fit.